-Streamline your business management to make signing up and payments easy for you and hassle-free for your clients with a business management software.
+Streamline your business management to make signing up and payments easy for you and hassle-free for your clients with an all-in-one martial arts software.

-WellnessLiving offers an all-in-one software solution to help you:
+WellnessLiving offers a martial arts software solution to help you:

 We help you set up your online and mobile payment options for classes and merchandise, with an integrated credit card processing system that cuts transaction times in half.

 A rewards program is critical in your efforts to build customer loyalty.
 With WellnessLiving, we help you set up and manage your rewards program system.
-Tell us what you want, how many points you want to award for what actions, and we’ll create the platform for you and your clients to track these points automatically.
+Tell us what you want, how many points you want to award for what actions, and we’ll create the martial arts software for you and your clients to track these points automatically.

 Fit in with the digital world with your very own app, one that your students can use to see their schedules, track their rewards points, pay for classes, and sign up for new ones.
 We suggest making your own or go with an app developer that lets you fully customize your app.
 One option is WellnessLiving’s customizable Achieve Client App.
 Per your specifications and ideas, we can make an app for your martial arts studio specifically for your students to use, complete with your branding and logo.

 Growing your martial arts studio takes a combination of revamping your programs and effective marketing.
 It’s a good idea to revisit your studio strategy every season to stay on top of the trends.